joseasoler/imogrify/README.md

 ### vcpkg support

 Dependencies can optionally be retrieved and built using [vcpkg](https://github.com/microsoft/vcpkg).
-This is disabled by default, but it is enabled by default in the provided CMake presets. vcpkg support in imogrify uses custom triplets and ports found in the `cmake/custom_vcpkg` subfolder.
+This is disabled by default, but it is enabled by the CMake presets provided by imogrify. vcpkg support in imogrify uses custom triplets and ports found in the `cmake/custom_vcpkg` subfolder.

 Using vcpkg enables extra CMake options:

-* `IMOGRIFY_VCPKG_USE_ZLIB_NG`: Replaces [zlib](https://www.zlib.net) with **[zlib-ng](https://github.com/zlib-ng/zlib-ng)**. zlib-ng is a zlib data compression library for the next generation systems. [libpng](http://www.libpng.org)** and [libspng](https://libspng.org) will use zlib-ng instead of zlib.
+* `IMOGRIFY_VCPKG_USE_ZLIB_NG`: Replaces [zlib](https://www.zlib.net) with **[zlib-ng](https://github.com/zlib-ng/zlib-ng)**. zlib-ng is a zlib data compression library for the next generation systems. [libpng](http://www.libpng.org) and [libspng](https://libspng.org) will use zlib-ng instead of zlib.
 On by default.

 ### CMake presets